Terms and Conditions

-- Photographic/videography permission - if you are not willing to be in any training photographs or videos you can advise the trainer or the College to have your consent withdrawn.
+- Photographic/video permission - photos or videos maybe taken by our trainers during a course/program.
+This media may be used on social media platforms,website or marketing material mentioning National Maritime College's name.
+If you are not willing to be in any training photographs or videos you can advise the trainer or the College to have your consent withdrawn.
 Students/Clients can also withdraw their permission on the course/program enrolment form.

 - First aid supplies and support are available.
 Any injury sustained on the College vessel or at a training venue should be reported to the Trainer and College immediately.

 - Vessel breakdown - Even with a continual maintenance regime, the vessel may at times breakdown.
 Often the trainer can fix the problem 'on the spot' or make arrangements for the use of another vessel.
 If not, practical training will be rescheduled by the College and at a time suitable for us both.
 Refunds are not available, only rescheduled training times.

 - Obligation to render assistance.
 From time-time the College maybe required to render assistance to another vessel in need during a practical training session.
 Should this situation arise students must obey the instructions of the Trainer.